 STAY: The Hotel Hershey

-Philanthropist Milton Hershey put 600 people to work during the Great Depression in 1933 to build this marquee hotel.
+Philanthropist Milton Hershey put 600 people to work during the Great Depression in 1933 to build his marquee Hotel Hershey.
 Though a bit bland on the outside, the interior, particularly the colorful Moorish Fountain Lobby (designed like the Heliopolis Hotel in Egypt), and The Circular Dining Room, are magnificent.

-Family-crest chic rooms in soothing neutral shades of creams and butterscotch are lusciously appointed.
-The Chocolate Spa is located on-premises, as are a slew of resort amenities and of course lots of shops that carry all things, Hershey. $279 and up per room includes chocolate bar at check-in, discounts to Hershey Park, a free shuttle to local attractions, free passes to area museums, and a host of amenities.
+Family-crest chic rooms in soothing neutral shades are lusciously appointed.
+The Chocolate Spa is located on-premises, as are a slew of resort amenities and of course lots of shops that carry all things, Hershey.
+You stay includes discounts to Hershey Park, a free shuttle to local attractions, free passes to area museums, and a host of amenities.

 STAY: Hershey Lodge

-Once upon a time, this was the more rustic, “family-friendly” brother of the upscale Hotel Hershey.
+Once upon a time, The Hershey Lodge was the more rustic, “family-friendly” brother of the upscale Hotel Hershey.
 But most of the 665 rooms and suites at the Lodge have been refreshed to luxury standards.
 Plus, the lobby sports a large and impressive four-sided stone fireplace around which HersheyPark-weary parents take a much-needed load off.

 STAY: Inn at Westwynd Farm